 Early childhood intervention promotes:

-In this blog, we explain early childhood intervention and NDIS eligibility, how to apply for early intervention and how accessing NDIS-funded early intervention through Everyday Independence can benefit your child.
+In this blog, we explain early childhood intervention and NDIS eligibility, how to apply for early intervention and how accessing NDIS-funded early intervention services through Everyday Independence can benefit your child and family.

 The early childhood approach is designed for children aged up to eight years with developmental delay or disabilities and their families to access support services.